jeancflanagan/jeancflanagan/_documentation/images.md

 #### About pixel scaling

 Image sizes are somewhat targeted towards smaller screens which may have pixel multiplying behaviors.
 A current example is Apple's "Retina" scaling, where one pixel is doubled horizontally and vertically, with the viewport calculated the same size (320px wide on an iPhone) but the screen rendered at a higher density (640px wide on the same screen).
 Modern Android and Windows devices use other similar calculations at mutpliers like 1.25x, 1.5x, 2x and 3x.
+Therefore, a higher PPI (pixels-per-inch) ratio for the device allows for a more pixel-dense interface *in software*, without changing the scaling of the interface relative to similar-sized devices.

 In some of these cases, images served at higher pixel/viewport ratios may benefit from being oversized.
 In some cases, an image may look fuzzy or bad if it is only 1x sized (1x PNGs are a key example).
 Photos are on a sliding scale here, but tend to look better (with diminishing returns) as the pixel density of the source is increased, but *only* on screens that support pixel multiplying.
 Screens that do not take advantage of this sort of image scaling only pay a penalty in larger file size, with no apparent increase in image quality.

 ### Organizing photos